CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

 ### Exercise: count points in polygons

-This is a very typical scenario, where you want to count points that fall inside polygons and maybe also take other calculations.
+This is a very typical scenario, where you want to count points that fall inside polygons, while also taking other calculations.
 We use `CROSS JOIN LATERAL` to get access to every row of the main query (countries) and for each row access different metrics.

 ```sql
 /* count cities inside countries */